The Youth Football Standard | Coach Tony

 The Car Ride Home Framework

 You will turn every post-game car ride into a development moment instead of a tension moment.
 Three questions.
 Every time.
 Your athlete starts self-evaluating instead of waiting to be coached.
-Coaches describe athletes who self-evaluate as low-maintenance and high-trust.
+Coaches describe the athlete who self-evaluates as low-maintenance and high-trust.
 That is exactly what earns playing time.

 The Parent Accountability Checklist